The 5-Stage Leadership Change Process

 Articulate an aspirational, attainable Leadership Development Goal (LDG) or One Big Thing (OBT) tied to business outcomes

-If this process seems both reasonable and demanding,
+If this process seems both logical and demanding,

 you’ve got the right idea.